J031M/docsona/Task Notes/First Phase Presentation.md

 [Presentation link](https://docs.google.com/presentation/d/1XOAV_Au52le07uXYJZQxmwT_GwvhFZjh/edit?usp=sharing&ouid=113458396771149391534&rtpof=true&sd=true)

-1. List of all papers reviewed under this (if no notes just add paper name):
+1. List of all papers reviewed under this (if no notes just add paper n
+2. ame):
    - [[Attention is all you need]]
    - [[LLM.int8()]]
-2. List of Methods used in existing systems :
+3. List of Methods used in existing systems :
    - privateGPT
    - chatPDF
    - geniusPDF